We may earn affiliate commissions for the recommended products. Learn more.

 Strong security is the cornerstone of any VPN.
 Military-grade encryption, a good selection of tunneling protocols, and an audited no-logs policy make any VPN suitable for those who want to protect their identity online.

 And, in this case, NordVPN is the better choice of the two.
-It has more tunneling protocols, its no-logs policy is much more rigorous, and it has been already audited by an independent third-party.
+While Avast SecureLine VPN offers more tunneling protocols (four compared to NordVPN’s three), NordVPN's no-logs policy is much more rigorous and has already been independently audited.

 In addition, the mobile apps of NordVPN are ioXt certified, which proves that they meet all the necessary security criteria.